 If you would like to help me and others fight this battle for truth and accountability then PLEASE make your voice heard.
 You can call Focus on the Family at:

 If you would like, let them know who sent you.
-If you are interested in knowing how to correctly pronounce my last name I will spell it out for you:
+If you are interested in knowing how to correctly pronounce my last name listen to how a TV announcer addressed my mother:

 If you would like to write to the ministry you can address your letter to: